airalab/robonomics.network/content/posts/Winter-Robonomics-School.md

 abstract: ""
 ---

 Robonomics Winter School 2021 is inviting all willing to join master classes and lectures hosted by experienced contributors and programmers operating with Dapps and Web services on the Polkadot Parachain.
-T

-he opening ceremony will launch on Wednesday, February 10, at 7:00 PM GMT+3.
+The opening ceremony will launch on Wednesday, February 10, at 7:00 PM GMT+3.

 The main event with all master classes and lectures will be taking place from the 11th to the 24th of February.